 Find out more about applying for European patents.

 EU Exit does not affect the UK's membership of the European Patent Convention.
 You can continue to file applications as previously.
 Existing patents are also unaffected.
-See: changes to patent law from 1 January 2021.

 International patent protection

 You can protect your invention in many international countries using the Patent Co-operation Treaty (PCT).
 A PCT application is initially processed as a single application.
-You will receive an international search report and written opinion.
+You will receive an international search report and a written opinion.
 Your application is published around 18 months from the earliest priority date.
 You then have to process your application separately in each country.